Andros-Spica/ABM-tutorial-koeln-2022/README.md

 #### **Step 6: defining *agents***

 One of the necessary first steps in implementing and ABM model is to define the types of agents we plan to have, based on our initial conceptual model.
-We must emphasise the *plan* part here because there is always a possibility that we revise the conceptual model up to the point we require more or fewer specifications about the agents.
+We must emphasise the *plan* part here.
+There is always the possibility that we will revise the conceptual model up to the point that we will require more or fewer specifications about the agents.

 According to our conceptual model so far, we need two types of agents: